mesosphere-backup/dcos-vagrant/README.md

     **Known Issue**: Vagrant's box downloader is [known to be slow](https://github.com/mitchellh/vagrant/issues/5319).
 If your download is super slow (100-300k/s range), then cancelling the download (Ctrl+C) and restarting it *sometimes* makes it download faster.

+1. (Optional) Configure Other Options

+   DCOS Vagrant supports many other [configurable options via environment variables](#environment-options).
+Skip these for first time use.

 1. Deploy DCOS

    Specify which machines to deploy.
 For example (requires 5.5GB free memory):